Suraksha Lens

 What We Do

-• Map Risks: Combine satellite data, climate patterns, and displacement reports to identify climate hotspots.
+• Map Risks: Use satellite and climate data to find emerging hotspots.

-• Develop Tools: Build open-access risk maps and an AI-enabled dashboard for early warning and prevention.
+• Build Tools: Create open-access maps and an AI dashboard for early warning.

-• Engage Communities: Partner with local CSOs and community organizations to create reporting mechanisms, protection alerts, and awareness materials in local languages.
+• Empower Communities: Partner with local groups for alerts, awareness, and reporting in local languages.

 • Why It Matters